UniversalDependencies/docs/_pcm-dep/nsubj-expl.md

 udver: '2'
 ---

-In Naija we do not to use the expl relation.
-Instead we use the `nsubj:expl` subrelation for impersonal constructions:
+The `expl` relation is not used in Naija.
+Instead, we use the `nsubj:expl` subrelation for impersonal constructions:

 ~~~ conllu